-Pros and Cons of Investing in Healthcare REITs
+Pros and Cons of Investing in Healthcare and Medical REITs

 The healthcare system is huge and continuously growing.
 It is one of the stock market’s largest sectors and employers, and the demand for healthcare-related real estate is expected to continue growing.
 The demand for skilled nursing facilities and senior housing is expected to increase as the Baby Boomer generation ages in the coming years.
 Healthcare REITs that focus on these properties will benefit as occupancy levels increase and allow property owners to increase rates.